New clothes washers can use one fifth of the energy of those of twenty years ago; but they still are energy-intensive machines.

 Most American and European homes have a clothes washer - used to wash about 300 loads of laundry/year.

-Clothes washers use more power than dishwashers (though less than refrigerators).
-Besides, inefficient washing machines may consume twice the water.
+Clothes washers use more power than dishwashers (though less than refrigerators); inefficient washing machines may consume twice the water of an efficient unit.

 For energy efficiency, prefer a clothes washer with a high Modified Energy Factor (MEF).

 Note: The energy-efficiency of new clothes washers is measured by their Modified Energy Factor (MEF); this new rating tells us how many cubic feet of clothes are washed per kWh (kilowatt hour).
 So, the higher the better.